shammykenan/greasemonkeyinventory/README.md

 [Check out the live system](https://grease-monkey.ct.ws)

+## Installation
+1. Clone the repo
+2. Login to the provided demo account and export the SQL backup.
+3. Create a database name "inventory" and import the SQL backup.
+4. Configure database in config.php
+5. Run the system on your local server (XAMPP, Laragon, etc.)

+## Note

 ⚠️ This database is for testing purposes only — feel free to add, update, or delete items without affecting the real system.
+⚠️ Note: The landing page is for advertisement purposes only and does not reflect the actual inventory system functionality.